suyashstr/Zomato-Insights/README.md

 Type of restaurant (e.g., Buffet, Dining)

 <h2>Data Cleaning:-</h2>
 * The ratings were initially in a string format with a scale (4.1/5).
-A helper function controlRate() was used to convert the ratings into numeric format.
+A helper function controlRate() was used to convert the ratings into numeric format.<br>
 * Missing or irrelevant data was checked, and unnecessary columns were removed.